Brooksby tops No. 2 Ruud; Jabeur out, too; Djokovic wins

 “I was getting a little more frustrated out there that I didn’t close it out, and my mentality was changing a little bit,” said the 39th-ranked Brooksby, who sipped from little jars of pickle juice in the fourth set at Rod Laver Arena.
 “Those are the situations you have to handle sometimes in matches, and you’re going to face.
 I think the biggest question is: How do you respond?
 I just told myself to reset.”

 So leave it to a pair of 20-something Californians to rid the men's bracket of its two highest seeded players: Brooksby, 22, delivered his unexpected triumph at the same stage and in the same stadium that Mackenzie McDonald, 27, defeated No. 1 seed and defending champion Rafael Nadal a day earlier.
 That makes this the first Grand Slam tournament since the 2002 Australian Open that the Nos.
-1-2 seeds lost before the end of the second round.
+1-2 seeds lost before the end of the second round — and the first time since the 1994 French Open that a pair of Americans took out the top two men's seeds at any Grand Slam tournament.

 Nadal owns a men’s-record 22 Grand Slam titles.
 Ruud was the runner-up at the French Open to Nadal last June and at the U.S. Open to Carlos Alcaraz last September.